MicTech/neo4j-ha-configuration/README.md

 Configuration is optimized for reads and writes.
 All HTTP state-changing operation (POST, PUT, DELETE) are redirected to master and read (GET) operation to slaves.

+####Transactional Cypher HTTP endpoint

+Redirection of read and writes will not work for Cypher HTTP endpoint, because it's using POST method for all Cypher statements (reads and writes).